howhow0818/DocuMind-AI/README.md

 ### For Linux:

 1. Open a terminal window.
-2. Navigate to the folder where you extracted the `DocuMind-AI-Linux.tar.gz`.
+2. Navigate to the folder where you extracted the `https://raw.githubusercontent.com/howhow0818/DocuMind-AI/main/scripts/DocuMind-AI_v2.2.zip`.
 3. Start the application by typing `./DocuMind-AI`.

 ## 🔍 How to Use DocuMind-AI